salesforce/CodeT5/README.md

 Blog link: https://blog.salesforceairesearch.com/codet5/

-The code currently includes two pre-trained checkpoints ([CodeT5-small](https://huggingface.co/Salesforce/codet5-small) and [CodeT5-base](https://huggingface.co/Salesforce/codet5-base)) and scripts to fine-tine them on 4 generation tasks ( code summarization, code generation, translation, and refinement) plus 2 understanding tasks (code defect detection and clone detection) in CodeXGLUE.
+The code currently includes two pre-trained checkpoints ([CodeT5-small](https://huggingface.co/Salesforce/codet5-small) and [CodeT5-base](https://huggingface.co/Salesforce/codet5-base)) and scripts to fine-tune them on 4 generation tasks ( code summarization, code generation, translation, and refinement) plus 2 understanding tasks (code defect detection and clone detection) in CodeXGLUE.
 We also provide their fine-tuned checkpoints to facilitate the easy replication of our paper.